 Select the Legend icon in the bottom left corner to translate symbol meanings.

-Hover over a service to trigger a hover box with service name and
+Select a service to trigger a hover box with service name and

 p95 duration information.